vindarel/vindarel/README.md

 Here's more: https://lisp-journey.gitlab.io/about/

 *Guys!
-I am creating a video course for CL, so you can learn it effectively, without hitting all the roadblocks that I encountered.
-It's on the Udemy platform and you can get it with [this 40% discount](https://www.udemy.com/course/common-lisp-programming/?couponCode=068B12-LISP-JOURNEY).
-(If you are a patron, I can send you a free link) Thanks!*
+[I am creating a video course for CL](https://www.udemy.com/course/common-lisp-programming/?referralCode=2F3D698BBC4326F94358), so you can learn it effectively, without hitting all the roadblocks that I encountered.
+It's on the Udemy platform.
+I can send a free link to my patrons, or if you are a student.
+Thanks!*

 <!--